3D visualization of protein structure showing intricate folding patterns, including helices and sheets.

 What types of proteins can be expressed in Pichia?

-Pichia is used across industries to produce a wide range of proteins, including antibody fragments (e.g. vHHs/nanobodies), vaccine antigens, serum proteins, therapeutic enzymes, and industrial enzymes.
+Pichia is used across industries to produce a wide range of recombinant proteins and peptides, including antibody fragments (e.g. VHHs/nanobodies), growth factors, peptide hormones, cytokines, vaccine antigens, serum proteins, and both therapeutic and industrial enzymes.
 This versatility makes it a go-to system for applications in healthcare, biotechnology, food, feed, and industrial bioprocesses.